confluentinc/cp-demo/docs/index.rst

 Run demo
 ========

-1. From the ``cp-demo`` directory, start the demo with a single bash script that generates the keys and certificates, brings up Docker Compose, and configures and validates the environment.
-It will take less than 5 minutes to complete.
+1. From the ``cp-demo`` directory, start the demo with a single bash script that generates the keys and certificates, brings up the Docker containers, and configures and validates the environment.
+This will take less than 5 minutes to complete.

    .. sourcecode:: bash